FreeRTOS/iot-reference-arm-corstone3xx/docs/unit_testing.md

 The CMAKE_CROSSCOMPILING flag is set by CMake when not building for the host machine (e.g. for Corstone-300).
 This is only disabled when we are building unit tests for our host machine and for CI.
 For future-proofing, we also use the BUILD_TESTING flag that is set by CTest.

-The `mocks` directory must be added before the `tests` directory.
+The `library_mocks` directory must be added before the `tests` directory.
 This ensures the mocked CMake library target can be referenced in the test's `CMakeLists.txt` to link it.
 This subdirectory is linked in the component [main][inclusion-of-mocks-subdir] `CMakeLists.txt` file.

 ### Mocked component library

-The library for the mocked component should be added in the `CMakeLists.txt` within the `mocks` sub-directory.
+The CMake library target for the mocked component should be added in the `CMakeLists.txt` within the `mocks` sub-directory.
 The name of the mocked component should follow the name of the CMake library where the real symbols normally are with the added `-mock` suffix.
 Use the CMake `add_library()` function to create the CMake library target.
-Source files that implement the mocked symbols should be added to that library, as seen for the `FreeRTOS-Kernel Mocks` [here](../components/freertos_kernel/mocks).
+Source files that implement the mocked symbols should be added to that library, as seen for the `FreeRTOS-Kernel Mocks` [here](../components/freertos_kernel/library_mocks).

 #### Example for adding CMake library